-Personal counseling services are available to all TTUHSCEP students through the Program of Assistance for Students (PAS) or through the Employee Assistance Program (EAP).
+Personal counseling services are available to all TTUHSC El Paso students through the Program of Assistance for Students (PAS) or through the Employee Assistance Program (EAP).
 Through the PAS, licensed counselors are available to assist students with all types of problems, including stress associated with academic, legal, or financial concerns; depression, anxiety, and/or other emotional problems; family and relationship issues; alcohol and drug abuse; and other mental health and wellness issues.
-For more information or to request assistance, please call 1-800-327-0328 or the 24-hour crisis line through the Emergence Health Network at (915) 779-1800.
+For more information or to request assistance, please call 1-800-327-0328 or the 24-hour crisis line through the Emergence Health Network at 915-779-1800.
 In the event of an emergency, the answering service will connect the student with the counselor who is on call.
-Through PAS, TTUHSCEP students and their dependents are eligible to receive five free counseling sessions per year.
-Additional information about PAS services is published in a brochure that is available from student affairs personnel on all campuses and is also posted on the Office of Student Services website at the following address: http://elpaso.ttuhsc.edu/elpaso/studentservices/.
+Through PAS, TTUHSC El Paso students and their dependents are eligible to receive five free counseling sessions per year.
+Additional information about PAS services is published in a brochure that is available from student affairs personnel on all campuses and is also posted on the Office of Student Services website at the following address: http://elpaso.TTUHSC EL Paso.edu/elpaso/studentservices/.